History of Christianity: Monasticism and art

-Monasteries served as orphanages and inns for travelers, and many provided food for those in need.
-They supported literacy, practiced classical arts and crafts, and copied and preserved ancient texts in their scriptoria and libraries.
-Dedicated monks created illuminated manuscripts.
+Many monasteries served as orphanages and inns for travelers, and many provided food for those in need.
+What determined its focus was its location, the monastic order it belonged to, its economic resources, and its local leadership.
+Medieval monasteries were known for their public hospitals, hospices, and contributions to medicine.
+The sixth-century Rule of Saint Benedict also had a widespread influence.
+Monasteries supported literacy, practiced classical arts, crafts, and copied and preserved ancient texts creating illuminated manuscripts.
 From the sixth to the eighth centuries, most schools were connected to monasteries, but methods of teaching an illiterate populace could also include mystery plays, vernacular sermons, saints' lives in epic form, and artwork.

-This was an age of uncertainty, and the role of relics and holy men able to provide special access to the divine became increasingly important.
-Donations funding prayers for the dead provided an ongoing source of wealth.
-Monasteries became increasingly organized, gradually establishing their own authority as separate from political and familial authorities, thereby revolutionizing social history.
-Medical practice was highly important, and medieval monasteries were known for their public hospitals, hospices, and contributions to medicine.
-The sixth-century Rule of Saint Benedict has had extensive influence.

 The East developed an approach to sacred art unknown in the West, adapting ancient portraiture in icons as intercessors between God and humankind.
 In the 720s, the Byzantine Emperor Leo banned the pictorial representation of Christ, saints, and biblical scenes, and destroyed much early representational art.
 The West condemned the Byzantine iconoclasm of Leo and some of his successors.
 By the tenth and early eleventh centuries, Byzantine culture began to recover its artistic heritage.